-Read the core principles below.
-These three essential concepts are intended to be embedded in how the city operates, not simply what it decides to do.
+- How to use the plan - Read the core principles below.
+These three essential concepts are intended to be embedded in how the city operates, not simply what it decides to do. - 2.
 Move to Chapter 2 to understand the vision and guiding values.
-Developed from expansive community engagement and refined by the community members on the Steering Committee and Planning Commission, these broadly shared statements guide all the strategies and actions described in the Plan.
+Developed from expansive community engagement and refined by the community members on the Steering Committee and Planning Commission, these broadly shared statements guide all the strategies and actions described in the Plan. - 3.
 Continue with Chapter 2's decision-making framework.
 The framework consists of examples of questions decision-makers can ask to ensure their choices move the city toward the vision.
 This framework should be supplemented by taking advantage of the four-year strategic planning process to set interim goals that can be measured to evaluate progress.
-Choose one of the three policy chapters (they can be read in any order): Access, Sustainable and secure economic future, and Infrastructure.
-Each chapter:

-- Responds to what we heard from the community on this policy area. - Develops strategies and actions to move the city forward. - Includes detailed analyses supporting the strategies.
+Choose one of the three policy chapters (they can be read in any order): Access, Sustainable Economic Future, and Resilient Infrastructure.
+Each chapter: - Responds to what we heard from the community on this policy area. - Develops strategies and actions to move the city forward. - Includes detailed analyses supporting the strategies.

-Finish with the Implementation chapter.
+4. Finish with the Implementation chapter.
 Here is where metrics that measure what matters will help city officials and residents have a shared understanding of the progress being made toward the city's adopted goals and share in the accountability for the plan's successful implementation.